tnauckunas/multi-domain_field_repair_logs/vehicle-repair/coworker_crash_repair_assist.md

   - Bent support brackets
 - Retrieved matching parts from a local junkyard.
 - I guided the disassembly and ensured proper replacement fitment.
-- The goal was **education + execution** — he did the hands-on work, I provided oversight and technical support.
+- The goal was **education + execution** He did the hands-on work, I provided oversight and technical support.

 ---